Strange Attractor Wire sculpture

 This is a working studio course.
 Regular attendance is expected.

-This is an A level course and is part of the general education program, "Invitation to Insight" and it fulfils the fine arts requirement.
+This is an A level course and is part of the general education program, and it fulfills the fine arts requirement.
 As such, the goals of the class as well as those stated above are to encourage you in:

 • Creative thinking